yukioioioi/sillies/README.md

 - P*dophile, lolicon
 > Especially when u s*xualize kids/minors, GET OUT.

-- Proshipper, If u ship problematic ships, Incest Shipper
+- Proshipper, If u ship problematic ships, Incest shipper
 > If you're one of those people that are like "straight ships are boring" or smth, then also GET OUT.

 - Racist, Homophobic, Transphobic

 - Looking to have a romantic relationship
 > Esp if I don't know you/Just met, like naww???

+- If u support corrupt governments / wanting to talk about politics
+> Kinda targetted,, Like no bro I don't like the orange guy of America, why are u asking anyways and WHO R U.

 </details>

 # Under Construction ,, Comeback later!